 Music is probably the only real magic I have encountered in my life.
 There’s not some trick involved with it.
 It’s pure and it’s real.
 It moves, it heals, it communicates and does all these incredible things.
 Tom Petty

 The above-mentioned hospice care goals are accomplished in music therapy through the relationships that develop between the patient/family, the music therapist and the music.
 Music therapy at Samaritan Hospice weaves together each patient/family’s individual goals and objectives with their unique personal music history and preferences, designing a course of therapy which utilizes primarily live music (including guitar, piano, voice, and/or various percussion instruments) as well as receptive/listening-based interventions during music therapy sessions.
-Music therapy experiences may include any of the following:
+Music therapy experiences within hospice care may include any of the following:

 Sara Joy Kuhlen, MA, MT-BC received her bachelor’s degree in music therapy from Mansfield University in 2005, and master’s in creative arts therapies (music concentration) from Drexel University in 2013.
 She has worked in correctional mental health for over a decade in the state prison system, completed a graduate level internship at A.I.
 DuPont Hospital for Children, and has been with Samaritan Healthcare & Hospice since June 2018.